henry74/ionic-angular-cordova-gulp-seed/README.md

 ## Short guide

 ```
-g clone jtomaszewski/ionic-angular-cordova-gulp-seed
+g clone henry74/ionic-angular-cordova-gulp-seed
 cd ionic-angular-cordova-gulp-seed
 npm install
-bower install
-gulp
+gulp install
 ```

-All .scss, .coffee, .jade files from `app/` will be compiled and copied to `www/`
+All .scss, .coffee files from `app/` will be compiled and copied to `www/`

-All files from `public/` will be copied to `www/`

 P.S. `www/` is like `dist/` directory for Cordova.

-## TODO

-1) concat .css, .coffee files, also with support for .js vendors from components/
-2) js testing ??